As coronavirus roils the nation, Trump reverts to tactic of accusing foes of felonies

 “You know what the crime is.
 The crime is very obvious to everybody,” he said.
 “All you have to do is read the newspapers, except yours.”

 Over the course of his presidency, Trump has responded to criticism of his performance or comments by suggesting or outright asserting that his critics are criminals.
-Trump, who campaigned for the White House by leading “Lock her up!” chants against his Democratic rival, is now reverting to a familiar political tactic as he faces the most significant challenge of his presidency, said Russell Riley, a presidential historian at the University of Virginia’s Miller Center.
+Trump, who campaigned for the White House by leading “Lock her up!” chants against Hillary Clinton, his Democratic rival, is now reverting to a familiar political tactic as he faces the most significant challenge of his presidency, said Russell Riley, a presidential historian at the University of Virginia’s Miller Center.

 “He’s using this as a means of distraction,” he said.
 “As we’ve seen over the years, when the pressure on him gets turned up, there’s an attempt to deflect attention onto his political opponents.”

-The president, who has developed a habit of watching copious amounts of cable news coverage at all hours of the day, lashed out against MSNBC anchor Joe Scarborough on Tuesday, insinuating that he should be prosecuted in the death of a congressional aide.
+The president, who is reported to have developed a habit of watching copious amounts of cable news coverage at all hours of the day, lashed out against MSNBC anchor Joe Scarborough on Tuesday, insinuating that he should be prosecuted in the death of a congressional aide.

 “When will they open a Cold Case on the Psycho Joe Scarborough matter in Florida.
 Did he get away with murder?”
 Trump wrote on Twitter at 6:54 a.m.
 “Some people think so.
 Why did he leave Congress so quietly and quickly?
 Isn’t it obvious?
 What’s happening now?
 A total nut job!”

 Trump’s conspiratorial claim that Scarborough killed an aide who died in 2001 has been debunked by The Post and other media outlets.
 But the president has expressed his frustration with Scarborough’s “Morning Joe” show and its critical coverage by repeatedly floating the accusation.
-Scarborough, a contributing opinion columnist at The Washington Post, responded to Trump’s tweet on air, encouraging the president to “turn off the television” and renew his focus on the deadly pandemic.
+Scarborough, a contributing opinion columnist at The Post, responded to Trump’s tweet on air, encouraging the president to “turn off the television” and renew his focus on the deadly pandemic.

 The White House did not respond to requests for comment about Trump’s claims of criminal activity.